stgeorgeshurstville/bulletin/_docs/prayer.md

 ---
 **Prayer**

-Almighty and everlasting God, in tender love towards mankind you sent your Son, our Saviour Jesus Christ, to take our nature upon him and to suffer death on the cross, that all mankind should follow the example of his great humility: grant that we may follow the example of his suffering, and also be made partakers of his resurrection; through him who lives and reigns with you and the Holy Spirit, now and for ever.
+Merciful God, you have made all people and hate nothing that you have made, nor do you desire the death of a sinner but rather that he should be converted and live: have mercy on your ancient people the Jews, and all who do not know you, or who deny the faith of Christ crucified.
+Take from them all ignorance, hardness of heart, and contempt of your word; and bring them home to your fold, blessed Lord, so that they may become one flock under one shepherd, Jesus Christ our Lord; who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
 Amen.

-## Week 4 (Fourth Sunday of the month)
+## Week 5 (Fifth Sunday of the month)

 ### From the passage ###
 **From Matthew 13:**

-Heavenly Father,
+Almighty and Gracious Father,
-Father, we see the stark contrast between the kingdom of this world and the kingdom of heaven.
-In the world, the powerful seek to control, to take, and to destroy.
-But in Your kingdom, the King comes to serve, to provide, and to save.
-The world feasts in self-indulgence, but You prepare a banquet of life.
-Teach us to trust in You, to lay aside all that is worthless, and to take hold of what is truly priceless—the kingdom of heaven, where You reign in justice, mercy, and love.

-Lord, you are the great ‘I am’, who have walked on the waves to save His people from the greatest of all our enemies, sin and judgment, and in whom there is no fear.
-We are weak, but You are strong.
-We are fearful, but You are our peace.
-We waver, but You hold us fast.
-Teach us to reach out our hands to You, to trust not in our own strength but in Your saving power.
-And may our lives reflect the truth that Jesus is Lord, the King who reigns not in cruelty but in compassion, not in arrogance but in grace.

-We confess that like Peter— we are often quick to step out in faith but just as quick to falter when we see the wind and the waves.
-Forgive us for when we doubt Your power, Your goodness, and Your love.
-Help us to lift our eyes and fix them on Your Son, our Saviour, our King, our ever-present help in trouble.
-We lift up to You those who are in the midst of suffering.
-Lord, You are the God who provides, who protects, and who saves.
-We ask for comfort beyond what human hands can give, for strength that only comes from Your Spirit, and for the deep assurance that in Jesus, death is not the end.
+We come before you acknowledging that we often deceive ourselves.
+We trust in our own goodness, our own sacrifices, and forget that what you desire is an obedient heart.
+Lord, cleanse us from the inside out by the blood of Jesus.
+We confess that our hearts are so easily drawn to pride, self-righteousness, and appearances.
+Like the Canaanite woman, we come to you with empty hands, knowing that only your mercy and grace can save us.
+Give us eyes to recognise our need and the faith to cling to Jesus.
+May we not hide behind religious acts but shine your true glory in Jesus to the world.

+Thank you that in Jesus, even the most unclean can be washed and welcomed.

-In Jesus’ name, we pray,
+In his name, we pray.
 Amen.

 ### Mission and Vision ###
 For Growing Deep: Write your own prayer